 Here a Node… There a Node… Everywhere a Lymph Node.

-Commonly when a lymph node is noticed it is just working hard doing its job of fighting off bacteria or viruses and filtering debris.
-In rare circumstances it is a sign of a serious illness, disease, or infection.
-Read on to learn about location, function, swollen, and cancer of the lymph nodes.
+Normally when they are noticed they are just working hard doing their jobs of fighting off bacteria, viruses and filtering debris.
+In some circumstances it is a sign of a serious illness, disease, or infection.

 - Left drainage – left side of head to arm and left side of torso and chest, plus from the waist down to feet, which includes both legs and pelvic areas.